Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/rebuild-client-cache.md

 **TFS 2017** | **TFS 2015** | **TFS 2013**

-You can force a rebuild of the cache on each client computer the next time it connects to a team project collection by using the **witadmin rebuildcache** command.
+You can force a rebuild of the cache on each client computer the next time it connects to a project collection by using the **witadmin rebuildcache** command.

 To prevent workspace errors from occurring during version control or build operations in Team Foundation, the data cache on client computers must be updated after certain maintenance operations.
 After you move, restore, rename, or fail over a data-tier or application-tier server, you must refresh the cache for tracking work items and users must refresh the version control cache on client computers.